Treat Ear Pain

 Tips Tricks & Warnings

-- DO NOT insert any type of object in your ear to relieve itching or pain.
+- DO NOT insert any type of object in your ear to relieve itching or pain - this includes Q-tips.

 - You should seek emergency care if your ear pain is accompanied by a headache, fever, or stiff neck.